wuddy233/freeCodeCamp-Demo/README.md

 # freeCodeCamp-Demo
-some dome when i learning on freecodecamp
+some demo when i learning on freecodecamp